 The reporting of these cases led to the withdrawal of those contaminated products from the market and the rise of a public agitation demanding the enforcement of stricter food regulation norms in the country.

-An in-depth analysis of the food contamination incidents that took place in Philippines reveals the role of bacteria which is considered to be the most common cause of food contamination.
+An in-depth analysis of the food contamination incidents that took place in the Philippines reveals the role of bacteria which is considered to be the most common cause of food contamination.

 Bacteria are the products of nature and it is natural that they are present in the global environment playing roles as health intimidators and disease vectors.
 Bacteria are very much prone to invading the body of the people in many ways.
 Several people die of bacterial infections each and every year.

 Salmonella bacteria and also E.coli can be considered as a few among the many bacteria that results in causing food contamination.
 Cholera is also a well known and dangerous bacterium that happens to affect the body of the individual by means of tainted water.

 A recent study revealed that the risk of having bacterial contamination is now not just limited to food products, but also to several herbal medicines.
 Bacterial contamination was found in several cough remedies which was not in line with the safety guidelines set by Philippine FDA and can turn out to be harmful if ingested.

 The possibility of adverse side effects caused by bacterial contamination includes vomiting, abdominal pain that can lead to life-threatening dehydration.
 Children, Older people, women, and their fetuses, as well as cancer patients and HIV Patients, seems to be the most prone to bacterial infections because of their unhealthy immune system.